lisacw16/MCS-Cov-Mental-Health/README.md

 # MCS-Cov-Mental-Health-
 ## Overview
-This README File has been found in a larger zip folder called `analysis_CovidYAMH`, which contains the following files, and require R software to open:
+This README File referrs to a program written to analyse Millennium Cohort Study data and is associated with a paper regarding young adult mental health in the United Kingdom during COVID-19.
+Relevant files referenced in this README include:
 - `CovidYAMH.Rproj`
 - `.RHistory`
 - `_targets.R`